About Investment Benchmark Portfolios and Benchmarking

 If you're interested in having custom portfolio benchmarks created using indices represented by generic asset classes (indices), send e-mail telling exactly what it is you want.
 It will take a few rounds of question and answer e-mails to provide you with an estimated price and lead time.

 Basically, you'd send a portfolio (text is fine - all that's needed is the full name of all of the investments and dollar amounts), and a time frame, and you'll get a custom benchmark portfolio shell comprised of the best available fitting indices for each asset class back, with returns looking back over any time frame (as long as the data goes back).

 Then you'd just compare these returns to your actual after-fee investment portfolio returns, and go from there.

 The work you'll receive is not protected in any way, so you can reformat, update, and change anything you want to.

 All work is confidential and no information is given out to anyone without your permission, period.

 Why rack your brains and spend way too much time and money over this?
 Just let us do it!

-For downloads, right click on a link below, and then choose "Save (Target) As..." to save to a folder on your hard drive.
-Then open it with MS Word or Excel.
-Answers to frequently asked demo questions, and how to use demos.
+For free sample downloads, right click on a link below, and then choose "Save (Target) As..." to save to a folder on your hard drive.
+Then open it with MS Word or Excel

 Download another sample monthly "How's your portfolio doing compared to the benchmarks" newsletter"